-The directors of EQT Responsible Entity Services Ltd., the Responsible Entity of Federation Alternative Investments Trust 1 (the "Fund" or "Fund 1"), present their report together with the financial statements of the Fund 1 and Federation Alternative Investments Trust 2 (the "Group") for the year ended 30 June 2024.
+The directors of EQT Responsible Entity Services Ltd., the Responsible Entity of Federation Alternative Investments Trust 1 (the "Fund"), present their report together with the financial statements of the Fund for the year ended 30 June 2024.
+These financial statements have been prepared as it is a disclosing entity under the Corporations Act 2001.